msftcangoblowm/pytest-logging-strict/README.rst

 FOSS FUNDING

-- apply force and coersion to take your monero or litecoin
+- apply force and coersion to ensure maintanence continues.
+Funding should be unencumbered.
+This are accepted: monero or litecoin

-- fund travel to come out to speak at tech conferences (currently residing in West Japan)
+- fund travel to come out to speak at tech conferences (reside in West Japan)

-- Mr. Money McBags printer goes Brrrrr.
-Get assistance towards identifying package maintainers in need of funding
+- Hey Mr. Money McBags printer goes Brrrrr!
+Protest your tech stack by identifying package maintainers in need of funding.
+  Ask which package maintainers are starving and planning retribution

 ASK FOR ABUSE